NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Perfect Matching Algorithm

 \section{Perfect Matching Algorithm}

 To find a perfect matching in a given graph $G$, from a one-crossing-minor-free family $\mathcal{F}$, we perform the following steps.

 \begin{enumerate} \item We apply \autoref{lem:decompose} to find a decomposition of $G$ into a 3-clique-sum of pieces that are labeled as either planar or of bounded treewidth. \item We root the decomposition tree arbitrarily, and use \autoref{lem:heavy} to find a heavy path decomposition of the resulting rooted tree structure. \item For each rank $r$ from $0$ to $\lfloor\log_2 n\rfloor$ of a path in the heavy path decomposition (sequentially), we perform the following steps. \begin{enumerate} \item In parallel, for each heavy path $P$ of rank $r$, we replace $P$ in the structural decomposition of $G$ by a single matching mimicking network.
 The terminals of this mimicking network are the (at most three) vertices of $G$ by which $P$ attaches to its parent in the structure tree, and the graph it mimics is the one formed by the clique-sum of all pieces of the decomposition of $G$ that either belong to $P$ or descend from $P$.
 (We will describe how to construct this mimicking network below.) \item We define a \emph{shallow clique} of the decomposition to be a node of the rooted decomposition tree, representing a clique at which two or more pieces are attached to each other, such that all child pieces are mimicking networks (rather than larger pieces or subtrees), and such that the parent piece is planar.
+That is, because of priori replacements, the remaining parts of the decomposition tree below the shallow clique consist only of leaves of the tree, each of which has already been replaced by a mimicking network.
+Necessarily, such a clique has size at most three.
 At each shallow clique, in parallel, we replace the clique-sum of the attached mimicking networks (a graph of bounded treewidth) with a single mimicking network for the clique-sum, and then replace the parent piece with its clique-sum with this mimicking network, removing the shallow clique and its descendants from the decomposition tree.
 By \autoref{lem:planarity-preserving} this operation preserves the planarity of the parent piece.
-Because we remove the clique from the decomposition tree, it also preserves the property that in planar pieces of the decomposition, all 3-clique-sums occur on face triangles. \end{enumerate} \item We reverse the sequence of replacements by matching-mimicking networks, maintaining throughout the reversed sequence a perfect matching for the current graph.
+Because we remove the clique from the decomposition tree, it also preserves the property that in planar pieces of the decomposition, all 3-clique-sums occur on face triangles. \end{enumerate} \item We reverse the sequence of replacements by matching-mim\-ic\-k\-ing networks, maintaining throughout the reversed sequence a perfect matching for the current graph.
 When multiple pieces were replaced in parallel, we perform their reversed replacement in parallel in the same way.
 To reverse the replacement of a single graph by a mimicking network, given a matching in the mimicking network, we construct a corresponding matching in the graph that was replaced, covering the same terminal vertices and all nonterminal vertices. \end{enumerate}

 It remains to explain how to perform step 3(a), in which we construct the mimicking network for a heavy path, and also how we maintain enough information about how we constructed it to reverse the replacement of the path in step 4.